shabados/database/docs/usage/overview.md

 The [GurbaniNow API](https://github.com/gurbaninow/api) is perfect for online applications and websites that wish to integrate Gurbani, without needing writing their own queries and code around the Shabad OS database.

 Visit [their repository](https://github.com/gurbaninow/api) for more information.

-!> **Currently, the API does not use the Shabad OS database.** The GurbaniNow and Shabad OS teams are currently working together to seamlessly switch over the data sources that power the GurbaniNow API to the Shabad OS database.